 Now let's say you don't get any of these questions.
 Then you need to go first.
 I know it's not easy, remember the last time when you were in grade school?
 How did you feel asking a question in front of the entire classroom?
 If your experience was like mine, 1 of 2 things happened.
 You either didn't ask because you were petrified (too many eyeballs on you) or you did ask and the teacher criticized you in front of everyone.
 And you said to yourself, "NEVER AGAIN!"
 So even if there's only one person in front of you, subconsciously you're still feeling like the (unwanted) center-of-attention on that day in the classroom.
 This is also one of the reasons why we lose our natural curiosity over time.
 I know it's hard, but you still have to go first.
 Remember, good questions lead to better lessons.
 Watch Out For This

-Now, let's talk about a deceptive problem that I call "Authority Syndrome."
 What happens is we tend to automatically defer to people in positions of authority (whether they're knowledgeable or not).
 And many times, these "authorities" can be arrogant just because they have the credentials - ever been pulled over by a nice police officer?
 Now I'm not saying to talk back to that policeman (because that's a fast way to double your traffic ticket), but when you're paying to see a professional it's a different story.
 This is important, because most professionals let their ego cloud their judgment.
 This applies especially to schoolteachers.
 Think about it: the public education system has been FAILING for years (if not decades), yet you're going to have a hard time convincing ANYONE they're doing ANYTHING the wrong way.
 What they don't understand is that book smarts don't equal street smarts and a degree doesn't replace real-world experience.
 So if you're dealing with someone like this, what I suggest is doing some homework ahead of time.
 It will change how they see you.
 When it's clear you've done some research, and know some of their terms and methods, they're no longer an authority talking down to you.
 They become a collaborator.
-But if they stubbornly insist on their way or the highway, I suggest you drop them immediately and begin a new search. |
+But if they stubbornly insist on their way or the highway, I suggest you drop them immediately and begin a new search.
+At my lessons, I tell all my students - no matter what age they are - that I want more questions out of them.
+I want them to understand that it's a good thing.
+It's also a way to remind myself that I don't know it all.
+If you're still a little nervous, remember this: It's coming out of your wallet.
+Get a good return on your investment and don't let those dollars go to waste.
+The Pen Is Mighty